In this Cardamom Pear Crisp, bartlett pears are seasoned with cinnamon and cardamom and topped with a brown sugar oat crumble topping.

 For the Pear Filling:

-Preheat your oven to 350° and ready two small pie dishes or a small baking dish.*
+- Preheat your oven to 350℉ and ready two small pie dishes or a small baking dish (see Helpful Tools note).

-Combine all ingredients in a medium bowl and stir until the butter has coated everything.
+- Combine all topping ingredients in a medium bowl and stir until the butter has coated everything.
 The mixture should be crumbly but not dry.
 If yours is a touch dry, add a bit more butter.
-Be careful because too much butter will make the topping greasy.
+Be careful, because too much butter will make the topping greasy.
 Taste test.
 Sigh with pleasure.
 You can keep this covered with plastic wrap in the refrigerator until needed.

 Prepare your filling: